 With ELA scaffolding activities, start with prior knowledge.
-Students who speak and write English* can relate to the study of words and structure.
+Students who speak and write English* can relate to the study of words, syntax, and mechanics.
 Not only does a small activity activate prior knowledge, but it also shows you what direction grammar lessons should go.

 You may need to differentiate the presentation of prior knowledge.
 Scaffolding sentence structure might look like this: